confio/poe-contracts/contracts/tg4-group/README.md

 }
 ```

-Members are defined by an address, a number of points, and an optional start height.
+Members are defined by an address, a number of points and an optional start height.
 This is transformed and stored under their `Addr`, in a format defined in
 [tg4 raw queries](../../packages/tg4/README.md#raw).